 Dear IUFRO Meliaceae E-list:

 The following announcement may be of interest.
-The link to the publication
+The recording of the webinar

 Regards,